One of my biggest criticisms of Buddhism is that it often focuses on the mind as the primary source of both experience and suffering.

 This exercise may have also highlighted the way in which this understanding is important.

-Our beliefs, behaviours, feelings, environments and cultures dictate our experience as much as our minds.
+Your beliefs, behaviours, feelings, environments and cultures dictate your experience as much as your mind.
 Would a different character have experienced this differently?
 What if they were in a different gallery?

 An outcome of this exercise for me, was thinking who the hell decided that all galleries should be designed basically the same and primarily for white middle and upper class adult tourists?